 My primary websites recently suffered a week of regular crashes.
 I manage my own VPS on Vultr, so it was up to me to diagnose and repair the problem.

-Even if you're on shared hosting (like HostGator), a managed VPS (like HostDime, WiredTree or Servint), or even managed WordPress hosting (like WP Engine or Flywheel), the following steps are a good way to find and fix the problem.
+Even if you’re on shared hosting (like BlueHost or SiteGround), a managed VPS, or even managed WordPress hosting (like Liquid Web, WP Engine, or Flywheel), the following steps are a good way to find and fix the problem.

 In the audio podcast, I explain more about my own recent WordPress troubleshooting.